 First Saturday Hikes: Wild Alabama staff and volunteers lead hikes in the Bankhead National Forest or Sipsey Wilderness on the first Saturday of every month.
 These hikes vary in length and level of challenge.
 Children are welcome!

-Forest Bathing: Alternating between Friday and Saturday on the last weekend of the month, Wild Alabama’s Janice Barrett teams up with writer and teacher Anne Markham Bailey, founder of the Creative Awareness Institute to offer sessions in what the Japanese call Shinrin Yoku, or literally translated, Forest Bathing.
+Forest Bathing: Alternating between Friday and Saturday typically (but not always) on the last weekend of the month, Wild Alabama’s Janice Barrett teams up with writer and teacher Anne Markham Bailey, founder of the Creative Awareness Institute to offer sessions in what the Japanese call Shinrin Yoku, or literally translated, wood-air bathing, or forest bathing.
 This is not a typical hike but is rather an opportunity to open deeply to the awareness of being in the forest, in one’s self, and in the shared and sacred space.
 We move in silence, have opportunity for deep connection to the earth, the water, the trees and to our own interiority.
 Time for writing, sketching, movement or meditation is built into the schedule for the day.
+For ages 16 and over.
+Contact us for arranging a session with younger participants.
 Please watch this short video by Anne Bailey about Forest Bathing.
-This link will take you to a meditation course Anne Bailey will teach beginning on January 20.
 The recorded Forest Bathing webinar that Wild Alabama hosted in early July 2021 may be viewed here.

-Next Forest Bathing Session: Friday, January 28, 2022.
-9:00 a.m. - 3:00 p.m.
-Sign up at firstname.lastname@example.org Location will be revealed to those who sign up.
-There will be a one-half mile walk from the trailhead to a location in the Bankhead National Forest.
+Next Forest Bathing Session: day, June , 2022.
+9:30 a.m. - 3:00 p.m. (time may be adjusted according to weather and location) Sign up is open at email@example.com Location in the Bankhead National Forest will be revealed to those who sign up.
+This month's forest bathing walk will be a total walking distance of about 1.25 miles roundtrip on a trail that is unmaintained, uneven and sloped (gradual downhill most of the way in, gradual uphill most of the way out).
+The route will be easily doable for most people who hike.
 Bring lunch, snacks, drinking water, a journal and/or sketchbook and pen, a small pad or cloth for comfortable sitting or lying down.
-Participants in this forest immersion will enjoy guided meditation, silence, suggested techniques for connection to the elements, deep rest and communion.
-Group size is limited to five not including Janice and Anne.
-Next month's Forest Bathing is scheduled for Saturday, February 19.
+A detailed list of what to bring and directions will be emailed to those who sign up.
+Participants in this contemplative forest immersion will enjoy guided meditation, silence, suggested techniques for connection to the elements through the senses, deep rest and hot tea.
+Group size is limited to six..

 Cheaha Mountain, Talladega National Forest, Pinhoti Trail Hikes

 Wild Alabama Executive Director Maggie Johnston, Stewardship Coordinator for Talladega area Brittany Seaborg, or a volunteer hike leader will lead hikes in the Cheaha Mountain area of Talladega National Forest once a month.
-Upcoming hike dates are November 13, November 16, December 11, December 14.
-Sign up or get more information at email@example.com.
-Next Cheaha hikes:
+Upcoming hikes are listed below.
+Sign up or request more information by contacting Brittany Seaborg at firstname.lastname@example.org.
+"Trail Tuesdays" Guided Hikes (Dog Friendly) Second Tuesday of every month with Paulette Clements

 Important Information for All Hikes Wild Alabama practices coronavirus protection protocols as advised by the CDC and strongly encourage all adult participants in our events to be fully vaccinated.
 What to bring on a Wild Alabama hike: